microsoft/verona/docs/strings.md

    The variation in length can make processing and random access indexed by code point expensive.
  - UTF-16 is the most space-efficient for CJK languages and encodes every Unicode code point to 2 or 4 bytes.
    As with UTF-8, random access requires additional metadata, though this can typically be omitted for strings in European languages, where every non-Emoji character will be 2 bytes.
- - UTF-32 is the least space-efficient encoding, using 4 bytes for every character, but has the advantage of being a fixed-length encoding.
+ - UTF-32 is the least space-efficient encoding, using 4 bytes for every character, but has the advantage of being a fixed-length encoding (but grapheme cluster indexing remains challenging).

 UTF-8 is common on a lot of Internet protocols and so may be the input or output format.
 UTF-8 is typically used for system call or C library arguments on UNIX systems, whereas UTF-16 is common on Windows.